isomerpages/pa-corp/pages/ONE COUNTDOWN 2025: Heartland Locations.md

 Food Centre and Carpark</p>
 <p>The celebration will feature a night bazaar offering traditional delights
 from various cultures.</p>
-<p>Residents can enjoy performances rangThe celebration will feature a night
-bazaar offering traditional delights from various cultures.</p>
 <p>Residents can enjoy performances ranging from local singers to an LED
 drum showcase.
 As part of SG60 celebrations, a new song written by a local songwriter, will be launched for Aljunied GRC and Hougang SMC.&nbsp;</p>